trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 I have not experienced Islamophobia in my life.
 I think that is because I dress casually and people don't know I'm Muslim.

-## ‘Christian’, 17, male, North-West Sydney, Persian Australian, Muslim
+## 'Christian', 17, male, North-West Sydney, Persian Australian, Muslim

-The war on terror has impacted many aspects of my life and my family but you can’t get more impacted than having you parents change your name from Ali to Christian.
+The war on terror has impacted many aspects of my life and my family but you can't get more impacted than having you parents change your name from Ali to Christian.
 I come from half Persian heritage and I'm very connected to it.
 Throughout my life, me and my family have been the main target of racism.
 I've had many racial slurs thrown at me, been discriminated against, and attacked because of this.
 Me and my father are always pulled aside at airports and are searched extensively.
 Me and my family are not allowed to travel to countries such as the US, due to our heritage and connections with it.
 This issue has impacted my family so much, that we have had to change our last name to a more Anglo name in an attempt to stop being subject to this hatred and stereotypes.
-And I am now ‘Christian’.
+And I am now 'Christian'.
 In this, I have lost a part of myself and my culture.

 ## Hatice, 17, female, Western Sydney, Turkish Australian, Muslim

 I can sometimes express myself freely at school because I have people around me who are similar to me.
-I go to an Islamic school and there are some topics I can just talk about without thinking if I’ll be judged against what the media says.
+I go to an Islamic school and there are some topics I can just talk about without thinking if I'll be judged against what the media says.
 I've grown up in an Islamic school, which has saved me from being exposed to the hateful views of others, even though I've been exposed to these through social media platforms.
-Sometimes it’s the Muslim teachers who try to avoid certain topics.
-They say ‘it’s not good to talk about that’ or ‘be careful how you talk because things can be misunderstood.’
-They don’t want us to talk about political things, like terrorism, because it’s ‘too political’ or ‘too sensitive’.
-And there are some non-Muslim teachers you have to be careful what you say in front of them, like extra sensitive to how you talk because if they’re having a bad day or the class is mucking up maybe they’ll say something and you realise they see you differently all along.
-No matter how nice they’ve been sometimes it slips and you think, yeah they think we can go extreme or we’re following a silly religion.
+Sometimes it's the Muslim teachers who try to avoid certain topics.
+They say 'it's not good to talk about that' or 'be careful how you talk because things can be misunderstood.'
+They don't want us to talk about political things, like terrorism, because it's 'too political' or 'too sensitive'.
+And there are some non-Muslim teachers you have to be careful what you say in front of them, like extra sensitive to how you talk because if they're having a bad day or the class is mucking up maybe they'll say something and you realise they see you differently all along.
+No matter how nice they've been sometimes it slips and you think, yeah they think we can go extreme or we're following a silly religion.
 Not all teachers, but some.

 ## Abdul, 17, male, North Western Sydney, Palestinian Australian, Muslim